Orange Posset (Creamy, Dreamy Dessert)

 • 500 grams (2 cups) Mascarpone

-• Vanilla bean 5 cm or 2 inch-sized piece with the specks scraped out
+• Vanilla bean paste 5 cm or 2 inch-sized piece with the specks scraped out

 Instructions

-• Boil mascarapone, sugar, and orange zest.
-In a small pot, over medium-low to medium heat, bring the mascarpone, sugar, and orange zest to a boil, stirring until the sugar dissolves.
-Boil for 3-4 minutes, stirring continuously so the mascarpone doesn’t burn.
-Keep a close eye on it and adjust the heat as needed so it doesn’t boil over. (see notes)
+• Boil cream, sugar, and orange zest.
+In a small pot, over medium-high heat, bring the cream, sugar, and orange zest to a boil, stirring until the sugar dissolves.
+Once the cream starts to boil, drop the heat to medium-low and simmer for 3 minutes, stirring continuously so it doesn’t burn.
+Keep a close eye on it and adjust the heat as needed so the cream doesn’t boil over.

-• Stir in the vanilla bean specks. (see notes)
+• Stir in the vanilla bean specks. (see Recipe Note 2)

 • Strain mixture.
-Stir the mixture again and pour it through a sieve into another small pot to strain out any citrus pulp and zest. (see notes)
+Stir the mixture again and pour it through a sieve into another small pot to strain out any citrus pulp and zest. (see Recipe Note 3)

 • Pour the mixture into your serving dishes of choice.

 • Chill the possets.
-Place the possets in the refrigerator and let chill for a minimum of two hours, but ideally overnight.
+Place the possets in the refrigerator and let chill for a minimum of 3-4 hours, but ideally overnight.

 Notes

-* To up the vanilla flavor slightly, add the scraped-out vanilla pod into the cream mixture while it’s boiling.
+2. To up the vanilla flavor slightly, add the scraped-out vanilla pod to the cream mixture while it’s boiling.

-* If you prefer the orange zest in your posset, skip straining the mixture and instead just remove any pieces of orange pulp.
+3. If you prefer the orange zest in your posset, skip straining the mixture.

-* If you’re using hollowed-out orange rinds to serve your posset, hollowing them out takes some time, so expect a slightly longer cooking process.
-All said and done, my orange posset (served in orange rinds) took about an hour to make.
+4. If you’re using hollowed-out orange rinds to serve your posset, hollowing them out takes some time, so expect a slightly longer preparation process.
+All said and done, my orange posset (served in orange rinds) take about an hour to make.

 Keyword Dessert, Mascarpone, Orange Posset, Posset